Classic DP: Minimum Path Sum

 int n = grid[0].length;

-// construct the memoization table with initial values set to -1
+// construct memo, initialize all values to -1

 memo = new int[m][n];